alexisjawtu/mesher/README.md

 2. That's it.

 #### To _see_ the plotted mesh:
-Now that have the **ten mesh files** in you working directory _experiments_ built in the upper paragraph.
-This is the mesh.
+The present paragraph is for the case you comment the plotting line in main.omega() and want to know how to plot after.
+Observe that now you have the **ten mesh files** in you working directory _experiments/_.
+This is the mesh, built as in the upper paragraph.
 To visualize the mesh, in an ipython3 shell:
    ```
    run plot_lines.py
    plot("experiments/fichera.ver","experiments/fichera.ebv")`